bolnel/nelsite1/content/articles/pmp-certification-exam-preparation.md

 ### PMI Study Hall practice exams

-Released in 2022, [PMI Study Hall](https://www.pmi.org/certifications/certification-resources/pmi-study-hall) is an official PMP preparation app by PMI.
+[PMI Study Hall](https://www.pmi.org/certifications/certification-resources/pmi-study-hall) is an official PMP preparation app by PMI.
 Here’s a demo by PMI that shows its features:

 {{< youtube 2AMUotMRrvc >}}